Chapter 10--Leadership of Culture, Ethics, and Diversity Key

 D. a comprehensive diversity management program.

-98. All of the following are factors related to diversity success EXCEPT:
+of the following are factors related to diversity success EXCEPT:

 A. including diversity as a criterion for measuring success.